NVIDIA/workbench-example-agentic-rag/README.md

 # Agentic RAG - Control for accuracy and hallucination

 ### Boost RAG with an agentic layer that:
-- routes queries and adds live web search when context is thin
+- **Routes** Checks the RAG context for relevance to the query and adds live web search if the context is thin
-- grades responses for relevance and accuracy, flags hallucinations
+- **Evaluates**: Checks responses for relevance and accuracy, flags hallucinations
+- **Iterates**: Goes through multiple evaluation and generation cycles
-- lets you edit prompts for every stage from the UI
+- **Customizes** Lets you you edit prompts for each piece of the pipeline

 ### Run inference your way:
 - **Free out-of-the-box**: use free endpoints on build.nvidia.com